ChayaninSuatap/CMU-OAuth-example-nextjs/README.md

 ## Note

-This repo include .env file to kickstart the required variables for you.
-But in pracetice, you should only include .env in **private repo** not **public repo**.
+This repo include .env file to kickstart required variables for you.
+But in practice, you should only include .env in **private repo** not **public repo**!.